Treatment of rib pain is usually straightforward unless associated with trauma or costochondritis.

 Doctors work under incredible pressure.
 Think twice before suing your doctor, remembering that there's a very fine line between a genuine mistake of judgement and neglect.
 You may feel vindicated, and receive your pound of flesh, but thousands of others will lose their doctor of choice.

 I treat at least ten patients in their eighties every week, yet continue to hear that medical doctors tell their patients that chiropractic treatment is far too dangerous for elderly bones.
 Bunkum, but we are careful, and gentle with the elderly.
 But, yes, iatrogenic illness does occur in chiropractic clinics too.

-Iatrogenic illness is not unimportant in that whllst the pain of a cracked rib, by a chiropractor, can be severe, it's self limiting, and the patient recovers completely within a few weeks.
+Chiropractic iatrogenic illness is not unimportant in that whilst the pain of a cracked rib, by a DC, can be severe, it is self limiting, and the patient recovers completely within a few weeks.